RSEToolkit/RSEToolkit.github.io/docs/_pages/roles/new-rse.md

  - Where to look for RSE jobs
  - Pointers to information on core skills, best practices, etc.
  - ...

+### What is an RSE?

+Intro

+### Where are RSEs and RSE roles based?

+Some details about where RSE roles can be based.

+### Core RSE resources

+Some of the main resources to refer to for information about Research Software Engineering.

+### Where to look for RSE jobs

+Some details about where to look for RSE jobs.

  {% include can-you-help.html %}